rinty6/meal_planning_app_backend/README.md

 ## Cron Behavior

-Cron jobs are started only when `NODE_ENV === "production"`.
+Cron jobs are started when the backend is running in production, when Railway runtime variables are present, or when `NOTIFICATIONS_CRON_ENABLED=true`.

 That means:

-- local development will not automatically start reminder and summary jobs unless you explicitly run in production mode
+- local development will not automatically start reminder and summary jobs unless you explicitly enable them
 - hosted deployments should be treated as single-process schedulers unless you intentionally split cron into a dedicated worker topology
+- `NOTIFICATIONS_CRON_DISABLED=true` wins over all other scheduler start conditions
+- if the host fully sleeps the Node process at the scheduled time, in-process cron cannot fire until the service wakes

 ## Railway Deployment Notes